project-open-data/project-open-data.github.io/v1.1/schema.md

 ----------------------------
 Metadata is structured information that describes, explains, locates, or otherwise makes it easier to retrieve, use, or manage an information resource (NISO 2004, ISBN: 1-880124-62-9).
 The challenge is to define and name standard metadata fields so that a data consumer has sufficient information to process and understand the described data.
 The more information that can be conveyed in a standardized regular format, the more valuable data becomes.
 Metadata can range from basic to advanced, from allowing one to discover the mere fact that a certain data asset exists and is about a general subject all the way to providing detailed information documenting the structure, processing history, quality, relationships, and other properties of a dataset.
 Making metadata machine readable greatly increases its utility, but requires more detailed standardization, defining not only field names, but also how information is encoded in the metadata fields.

 Establishing a common vocabulary is the key to communication.
 The **metadata schema** specified in this memorandum is based on [DCAT](http://www.w3.org/TR/vocab-dcat/), a hierarchical vocabulary specific to datasets.
 This specification defines three types of metadata elements: Required, Required-if (conditionally required), and Expanded fields.
-These elements were selected to represent information that is most often looked for on the web.
-To assist users of other metadata standards, [field mappings](/v1.1/metadata-resources/#field-mappings) to equivalent elements in other standards are provided.

 What to Document -- Datasets and Web APIs
 -------------------------------------